 Which version develops the back fully?

-When all parameters are equal, the overall effect on the back musculature is quite similar.
+When all parameters are equal, the overall effect on the back musculature is similar.
 It’s like comparing the dumbbell bench press to the barbell version – they both develop the chest fully.

 What’s better for beginners?

 There are many big guys who are complete idiots when it comes to training.
 Barbell rows do not offer superior muscular growth compared to dumbbells rows.
 That’s the truth.
 Take two twins and make each one do a separate rowing version while keeping everything else the same for a year.
-There will be no visible difference in the their back development.
+There will be no visible difference in their back development.